vkhazin/shared-bank-account/readme.md

   ```
   account_id
   admin_user_id
-  user_id: validate the user is on the list of account users
+  user_id: validate the user is on the list of account users and is active
   limit_type: daily, weekly, or monthly
   amount: verify the value is positive
   ```
 * add_user(account_id: str, admin_user_id: str, user: dict)
   ```
-  * Cannot add user to an account where user is not on the list of organization users for the account owner
+  * Cannot add user to an account where user is not on the list of
+    organization users for the account owner
   ```
 * get_users(account_id: str, admin_user_id: str)
 * remove_user(account_id: str, admin_user_id: str, user_id: str)